peekjef72/httpapi_exporter/README.md

 - password
 - token

-The user, password and token values can be raw strings or retrive the values from environment variables.
+The user, password and token values can be raw strings or retrieve the values from environment variables.
 To use env var the value must be prefixed by "$env:" followed by the name of the variable.

 ```yml
   # use this auth_config to authenticate via env vars